sandinmyjoints/ema-stream/README.md

   incoming chunks is assumed to be numbers.
 * `opts.integers: true` - Whether to round output.
 * `opts.refreshEvery: 1000` - How often to emit current average in ms.
+* `opts.emitFirstValue: false` - Whether to emit on the first value or wait until the first window has passed to emit the first time.

 example - command line
 ======================